AMReX-Combustion/PelePhysics/Testing/Exec/IgnitionDelay/README.md

 ## Compute ignition delay

 Ignition delay will call the Pele executable find in this directory.
-If you have many executables, please edit `execname` in `hrTest.sh`
+If you have many executables, please edit `execname` in `exec_ignDelay.sh`

 1. Link your mechanism in `GNUmakefile` (here using `dodecane_lu`)